BITGIN/bitgin-oauth2-client-example/README.md

         | expires_in | string | represents the time duration of access_token of seconds |

-- Finally, You need to write response body `“OK” string` if you get the access token successfully.
+- A the end, You need to write response body `OK` string if you get the access token successfully.

 <br />

 ### How to Refresh Access Token ?

-- POST /v1/oauth/token
+- `POST /v1/oauth/token`
     - Content-Type: x-www-form-urlencoded
     - Request Body